Kelly Rowland Shuts Down Skin Bleaching Rumors

 The speculation started earlier this week after the former Destiny's Child star posted pictures from a recent photo shoot on the social network.

-In a since-deleted Instagram Stories video that was captured by several fan accounts, Rowland said she "never [answers] questions like this" because she thinks "it's so stupid;" however, she decided to set the record straight this time.
+In a since-deleted Instagram Stories video that was captured by several fan accounts, including @breakbeatkmb's below, Rowland said she "never [answers] questions like this" because she thinks "it's so stupid;" however, she decided to set the record straight this time.

 "I am not the one to bleach my skin, nor do I want to bleach my skin, nor do I have to bleach my skin," she said.
 "I don't even think that—it's not for me.
 So, don't go saying stupid stuff like that.
 You ever thought that it could be the lighting?"